curryp0mmes/fabric-mod/README.md

 Update: The purpose has been found!
 This mod is currently developing into a gun mod

+## Dependencies
+- GeckoLib

 ## Features

 Current features are:
-- crystals
-- crystal shards
-- crystal ore
-- crafting recipes to get from shards to crystal etc.
-- crystal armor

-New features:
 - A functional gun with nbt ammo count and a fancy 3d model
 - Ammo shells, ammo, and bullets with fancy 3d models
 - lay down with c to get a tactical advance